dipper-mizar/go-summary/README.md

 # go-summary
-Some main points in go development just for me
+[Abnormal project] Some main points in go development just for me